swaina/intl-tel-input-bundle/README.md

 $ php composer.phar update AK/intl-tel-input-bundle
 ```

-Composer will install the bundle and Kint in your project's `vendor` directory.
+Composer will install the bundle in your project's `vendor` directory.